mjhea0/awesome-fastapi/README.md

 - [GINO](https://github.com/python-gino/gino) - A lightweight asynchronous ORM built on top of SQLAlchemy core for Python asyncio.
   - [FastAPI Example](https://github.com/leosussan/fastapi-gino-arq-uvicorn)
 - [ORM](https://github.com/encode/orm) - An async ORM.
-- [ormar](https://collerek.github.io/ormar/) - Ormar is an async ORM that uses pydantic validation and can be used directly in FastAPI requests and responses so you are left with only one set of models to maintain.
+- [ormar](https://collerek.github.io/ormar/) - Ormar is an async ORM that uses Pydantic validation and can be used directly in FastAPI requests and responses so you are left with only one set of models to maintain.
 Alembic migrations included.
   - [FastAPI Example](https://collerek.github.io/ormar/fastapi/) - Using FastAPI with ormar.
 - [Piccolo](https://github.com/piccolo-orm/piccolo) - An async ORM and query builder, supporting Postgres and SQLite, with batteries (migrations, security, etc).
   - [FastAPI Examples](https://github.com/piccolo-orm/piccolo_examples) - Using FastAPI with Piccolo.